bappygolder/CodeLibrary/README.md

 <a href="https://github.com/bappygolder/HTML_Gold/blob/master/HTMLl.md">HTML</a>  |  CSS  |  JavaScript  |  <a href="https://github.com/bappygolder/HTML_Gold/blob/master/ANGULAR.md">Angular</a>

 ##About
-GoldLibrary is a simple project.
-The goal of the project is to the make a small collection of commonly used code that are used in all (or in almost all) projects.
-TMLgold is free to use and will be managed and maintaned by Bappy and team.
+The goal of the project is to the make a small collection of commonly used code that are used in all (or in almost all) projects with different coding languages.
+GoldLibrary is free to use and will be managed and maintaned by Bappy and team.

 Feel free to contribute, update and get in touch.
+WIP...

 Cheers